aprs434/aprs434.github.io/README.md

 ### I-Gate Firmware
 - See: <https://github.com/lora-aprs/LoRa_APRS_iGate>
-- Currently, the APRS&nbsp;434 tracker is still compatible with the [i-gate developped by Peter Buchegger, OE5BPA](https://github.com/lora-aprs/LoRa_APRS_iGate).
-However, this will soon change.
-We feel confident that trackers with the proposed APRS 434 compressed LoRa frame will eventually become dominant because of the longer range merit.
+- ⚠ Currently, the APRS&nbsp;434 tracker is still compatible with the [i-gate developped by Peter Buchegger, OE5BPA](https://github.com/lora-aprs/LoRa_APRS_iGate).
+However, this will soon change as more LoRa frame compression is added.
+We feel confident that trackers with the proposed APRS&nbsp;434 compressed LoRa frame will eventually become dominant because of the longer range merit.
 To smooth out the transition, an i‑gate capable of understanding both formats (APRS&nbsp;434&nbsp;and OE5BPA) will be developed.

 ## Development Road Map